Braves vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has 12 doubles, a triple, nine home runs, 17 walks and 28 RBI (66 total hits).
-He's also stolen five bases.
+- Thomas has 67 hits with 12 doubles, a triple, nine home runs, 17 walks and 28 RBI.
+He's also stolen six bases.

-- Thomas has hit safely in three games in a row.
-During his last five outings he is hitting .250 with a double, a home run, a walk and two RBI.
+- Thomas hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .250 with a double, a home run and an RBI.

 Thomas Recent Games